 Court tosses black man’s murder conviction over racial bias

-The Supreme Court is throwing out the murder conviction and death sentence for a black man in Mississippi because of a prosecutor's efforts to keep African Americans off the jury.
+The Supreme Court on Friday threw out the murder conviction and death sentence for a black man in Mississippi because of a prosecutor's efforts to keep African Americans off the jury.
 The defendant already has been tried six times and now could face a seventh trial.

-The court's 7-2 decision Friday says the removal of black prospective jurors violated the rights of inmate Curtis Flowers.
+The removal of black prospective jurors deprived inmate Curtis Flowers of a fair trial, the court said in a 7-2 decision written by Justice Brett Kavanaugh.

-Justice Brett Kavanaugh wrote the court's majority opinion.
-Justices Clarence Thomas and Neil Gorsuch dissented.
+The long record of Flowers' trials stretching back more than 20 years shows District Attorney Doug Evans' "relentless, determined effort to rid the jury of black individuals," with the goal of an all-white jury, Kavanaugh wrote.

 In Flowers' sixth trial, the jury was made up of 11 whites and one African American.
-District Attorney Doug Evans struck five black prospective jurors.
+Prosecutor Evans struck five black prospective jurors.

 In the earlier trials, three convictions were tossed out, including one when the prosecutor improperly excluded African Americans from the jury.
 In the second trial, the judge chided Evans for striking a juror based on race.
 Two other trials ended when jurors couldn't reach unanimous verdicts.